 The main symptoms of SAD include:

-What is reverse SAD?
+What is reverse SAD (SAD in the summer)

 Most people experience SAD during the winter months.
 However, the condition can appear during the summer with its warmer, longer days.
 This condition is sometimes referred to as reverse SAD.